angular/dart-doc-syncer/README.md

                      only the temporary directory will be created

--f, --force-build    forces build of example app when sources have not changed -k, --keep-tmp       do not delete temporary working directory (.tmp) once done -p, --[no-]push      prepare updates and push to example repo
+-f, --force-build    forces build of example app when sources have not changed -k, --keep-tmp       do not delete temporary working directory once done -p, --[no-]push      prepare updates and push to example repo
                      (defaults to on)